sean-xia/Numerical-Integration-for-Uplink-Coverage-Probability/README.md

 This code is for the paper "Nuemrical Integration of Uplink Covergae Probability in Cellular Networks" which is under review.

-Tha main file is paper.m.
+The main file is paper.m.
 Any problem please contact the author.

 Some algorithm comes from [1]